-At a time when the technology industry is struggling with gender equity in its workforce, the number of women in the University of Waterloo’s computer science program is showing a steady increase.
+At a time when the technology industry is struggling with gender equity in its workforce, the number of women enrolled in computer science programs at the University of Waterloo is showing a steady increase.

-When the class of 2017 started their studies back in 2012, about 13 per cent of the students in the Faculty of Mathematics computer science programs were women.
-As that class graduates this week, there are 750 women in the programs who now make up more than 20 per cent of the computer science students.
+When the class of 2017 started their studies back in 2012, about 13 per cent of the students in computer science programs were women.
+As that class graduates, there are 750 women in the programs who now make up more than 20 per cent of the computer science students.
 Also, more than 24 per cent, or 205 women, were admitted into the programs this academic year, a significant increase from about 10 per cent of admissions ten years ago.

 “One of the reasons for the increasing representation of women in computer science is that we have made our first-year computing course accessible to students who have no background in computing,” said Professor Jo Atlee, Director of Women in Computer Science at Waterloo.
 “We have Math students, who may not have taken computer science in high school, who are forced to take CS as part of their first-year Math core, and who discover they enjoy it and are pretty good at it."